Did someone recommend that you get a fuel induction service on your car?

 What’s a throttle body?

 If you don’t yet know what a throttle body is, it is a mechanism controlled by the car’s computer, responsible for taking in the air and fuel to mix it according to the right proportion and as per the computer’s input.
-The throttle body consists of a body and a plate which determines how much air inlet in, similar to how the butterfly valve works in carburetors.
+The throttle body consists of a body and a plate which determines how much air is let in, similar to how the butterfly valve works in carburetors.

 The throttle body is directly linking to your acceleration pedal and a sensor known as the TPS or the throttle position sensor which senses the current position of the throttle plate to add air to the mixture accordingly.